pravin2410/Nix-Commands/README.md

-5.a)number of occurrences of that typo in the source code file without opening the file pravin@pravin-HP-Laptop-14q-cs0xxx:~$ grep -o -i typo sourcecode.txt | wc -l 12 pravin@pravin-HP-Laptop-14q-cs0xxx:~$
+5.a)number of occurrences of that typo in the source code file without opening the file grep -o -i typo sourcecode.txt | wc -l

 b)occurence of that typo with respect to line number of file

-pravin@pravin-HP-Laptop-14q-cs0xxx:~$ grep -n 'typo' sourcecode.txt
+ grep -n 'typo' sourcecode.txt
-2:itypo typo typo i love united nation of .
-3:typo java is powerfule language typo
-4:typo tyop typo typo typo
-6:typo typo
-7:tpyo typo
-pravin@pravin-HP-Laptop-14q-cs0xxx:~$

 7.To check a service's status, use the systemctl status service-name command.
 $ sudo systemctl status sshd